-To serve as an outstanding library, theater, and historic site that informs, entertains, and engages its community and the region.
+To serve as an outstanding library, theater, and historic site that welcomes informs, entertains, and engages its community and the region in lifelong learning.

 The Andrew Carnegie Free Library & Music Hall (ACFL&MH) sits graciously on a hill above Carnegie’s Main Street.
 The facility houses a fine regional library, an acoustically excellent music hall, studios, a lovely reception hall, and—a true national treasure—its Civil War Room.
 The Thomas Espy Post of the Grand Army of the Republic is one of the seven or eight most intact G.A.R. post in the country.